-The spectacular discoveries made in this 4th Industrial Revolution’s Telecommunication Technology (ICT) are transforming at a breakneck pace.
-Yet with the current global spread of COVID-19, our continued battle against this virus has brought us to avoid physical contact with one another.
-This virus has made itself known not only to our country, but to the entire world’s population, overturning our everyday lifestyles and pushing us to pursue the new normal.
-There has been no shortage of lost opportunities and sorrow.
-However, this new normal has in turn promoted diversification, and that no matter how small, every person in the world has the potential to awaken an industrial or social revolution.
+The spectacular discoveries currently being made in Information and Communications Technology (ICT) are transforming at a breakneck pace.
+And yet the effects of COVID-19 are being felt across the globe, overturning our everyday lifestyles and pushing us into the new normal.
+This new normal has in turn promoted diversification and that every person in the world has the potential to awaken an industrial or social revolution.
 Now is precisely the time to think about the next big stride into the future.
 Calling conventional knowledge into question, breaking through existing barriers, and bringing about change to the industrial structure is essential.
 The realization of that change is Disruptive Innovation.

 In order for disruptive innovation to develop and grow, we require a bedrock on top of which the seeds of inspiration, seen as "unusual" by customary standards, can naturally grow, an environment that accommodates challenges without fear of failure and an acceptance of diversity and the value it brings.
 This does not mean just pushing Japan's accomplishments into the world, but rather aiming for global development from the onset.

 As globally recognized, there is a need to establish an environment in which candidates can feel free to challenge themselves in creating something out of nothing.
 Their ability to break beyond what AI can achieve and create a new 1 from a state of 0 will open up the future, rather than relying on pre-existing solutions.